cachethq/docs/README.md

     </a>
 </p>

-# Cachet Documentation
+# Cachet documentation

-[Cachet](https://cachethq.io) is an easy-to-use and powerful open-source status page system.
-Cachet allows you effectively communicate downtime and system outages to your customers, teams, and shareholders.
+[Cachet](https://cachethq.io) is an open source status page system.
+Cachet allows you to effectively communicate downtime and system outages to your customers and stakeholders.

-This repository contains the source code for the Cachet documentation which is built using [Mintlify](https://mintlify.com).
+This repository contains the source code for the Cachet documentation, built with [Mintlify](https://mintlify.com).

-## Running Locally
+## Running locally

-The documentation is kindly hosted by [Mintlify](https://mintlify.com).
-To run the documentation locally:
+Mintlify kindly hosts the documentation.
+To run it locally:

 1. **Clone the repository:**
     ```bash